psylinse/stream-hubspot-chat-transcript/README.md

 - Learn how to use webhooks
 - Build a support/sales style chat widget
-- Create Hubspot contacts and message logs based on your chat widget
+- Create HubSpot contacts and message logs based on your chat widget
-- Create Hubspot and Stream accounts and get API Keys
+- Create HubSpot and Stream accounts and get API Keys
 - Set up a frontend/backend Stream Chat app
-- Create a Chat Widget that automatically saves the chat log in Hubspot CRM (using Stream Chat's webhook)
+- Create a Chat Widget that automatically saves the chat log in HubSpot CRM (using Stream Chat's webhook)
 - Set up a private, Frontend/Backend Stream Chat

 These topics will be covered using Express JS and React, but the methodologies can be ported to most languages.